zhang870092839/SWE-bench_Pro-os/README.md

 Run the following commands to store modal credentials:
 ```
 pip install modal
-modal setup # and follow the prompts to generate your token and secret
+modalv setup # and follow the prompts to generate your token and secret
 ```

 After running these steps, you should be able to see a token ID and secret in  `~/.modal.toml`: